 This is one of the Shih Tzu haircuts you have probably already heard of.

 For this style, you gather some of your pet’s hair to form a knot on top of his head.
 The hair is then secured with a ribbon.
 Some dog owners may choose to form the knot at the back of the head.

-The rest of the body hair can be trimmed to the length that you prefer, depending on the area you live in and whether it is subject to extreme temperatures.
+The rest of the body hair can be trimmed to the length that you prefer.
+The preferred length would depend on whether or not you live in an area that is subject to extreme temperatures.

-Naturally, it is advisable that you keep hair from sticking into your pet’s eyes.
+Naturally, it is advisable that you keep hair from poking into your pet’s eyes.

 Shih Tzu Lion Cut